 Taking into consideration the above information on the benefits and AEs of eculizumab, we believe there is moderate certainty of a small or substantial net health benefit with high certainty of at least a small benefit for eculizumab added to conventional therapy (B+) in adults with gMG positive for anti-AChR antibodies "refractory" to conventional therapy.
-For efgartigimod, given the uncertainties about dosing and consistent long-term benefits of therapy, we concluded that there is moderate certainty of a comparable, small, or substantial net health benefit of efgartigimod added to conventional therapy with high certainty of at least comparable net health benefit (C++) in adults with gMG positive for anti-AChR antibodies.
+For efgartigimod, given the above information on short-term benefits, but uncertainties about dosing, long-term benefits, and long-term safety, we concluded that there is moderate certainty of a comparable, small, or substantial net health benefit of efgartigimod added to conventional therapy with high certainty of at least comparable net health benefit (C++) in adults with gMG positive for anti-AChR antibodies.
 While there is evidence for efgartigimod in adults with gMG negative for anti-AChR antibodies, it is sparse and of uncertain clinical and statistical significance.
 Thus, we concluded that the evidence was insufficient (I) to distinguish the net health benefit of efgartigimod added to conventional therapy from conventional therapy alone in patients who test negative for anti-AChR antibodies.
 In addition, the evidence is insufficient (I) to distinguish the net health benefits of rituximab and IVIG from placebo, eculizumab, and efgartigimod.

-In economic modeling, we evaluated the cost-effectiveness of (1) eculizumab plus conventional therapy versus conventional therapy alone in patients with refractory anti-AChR antibody positive gMG as defined in the REGAIN trial and (2) efgartigimod plus conventional therapy versus conventional therapy alone in the patients with gMG including those with or without anti-AChRantibody.
+In economic modeling, we evaluated the cost effectiveness of (1) eculizumab plus conventional therapy versus conventional therapy alone in patients with refractory anti-AChR antibody positive gMG as defined in the REGAIN trial and (2) efgartigimod plus conventional therapy versus conventional therapy alone in the patients with gMG including those with or without anti-AChR-antibodies.
 The analyses were conducted over a two-year time horizon, taking a health system perspective.
-Based on an annual cost of \$470,200, the incremental cost/QALY and incremental cost/evLYG for eculizumab were estimated to be \$3,746,000.
-For efgartigimod, using a placeholder price of \$286,100, the incremental cost/QALY and incremental cost/evLYG were estimated to be \$1,426,000.
+Based on an annual cost of \$653,100, the incremental cost per QALY and incremental cost per evLYG for eculizumab were estimated to be \$5,210,000.
+For efgartigimod, using a placeholder price of \$418,400, the incremental cost per QALY and incremental cost per evLYG were estimated to be \$2,076,000.
+From the cost-effectiveness base case, we estimated the health benefit price benchmark (HBPB) for each intervention.
+The HBPB range for eculizumab was estimated to be \$13,200 to \$19,400 (97%-98% discount from the Federal Supply Schedule [FSS] price).
+For efgartigimod, the HBPB range was estimated to be \$18,300 to \$28,400 (discounts not presented due to placeholder price) (Table ES2).